 Aims: The purpose of this registry was to determine the long-term outcomes in patients with asymptomatic contained annulus rupture (CR) as a rare complication of transcatheter aortic valve implantation (TAVI).

-Methods and results: The ENCORE-registry is a multicenter registry (6 centers across Europe) of patients with CR diagnosed on post-TAVI computed tomography angiography (CTA) or transoesophageal echocardiography (TEE).
-A total of 21 patients (mean age 81.9±4.1 years, 81% balloon-expandable TAVI-prostheses) were diagnosed with CR (mean size of lesions was 15.3±6.9 x 8.5±3.3 x 8.5±2.3 mm).
-Seventeen were diagnosed among a total of 1602 consecutive routine post-TAVI CTA (incidence 1.1%), two in TEE and two in post-TAVI CTA (each conducted due to suspicion of peri-interventional complications).
-During a mean follow-up of 2.3±1.7 years (cumulative 48.6 patient years) nine patients (43%) died from non-cardiac causes.
-None of the patients exhibited symptoms or underwent interventional treatment related to the CR, no sudden cardiac death occurred.
-A follow-up CTA, performed in eleven patients 240±176 days post-TAVI, revealed stable CR findings in seven, regression in one, and remission in three patients.
+Methods and results: The ENCORE registry is a multicentre registry (six centres across Europe) of patients with CR diagnosed on post-TAVI computed tomography angiography (CTA) or transoesophageal echocardiography (TEE).
+A total of 21 patients (mean age 81.9±4.1 years, 81% balloon-expandable TAVI prostheses) were diagnosed with CR (mean size of lesions was 15.3±6.9 × 8.5±3.3 × 8.5±2.3 mm).
+Seventeen were diagnosed among a total of 1,602 consecutive routine post-TAVI CTA (incidence 1.1%), two in TEE and two in post-TAVI CTA (each conducted due to suspicion of peri-interventional complications).
+During a mean follow-up of 2.3±1.7 years (cumulative 48.6 patient-years), nine patients (43%) died from non-cardiac causes.
+None of the patients exhibited symptoms or underwent interventional treatment related to the CR; no sudden cardiac death occurred.
+A follow-up CTA, performed in eleven patients 240±176 days post TAVI, revealed stable CR findings in seven, regression in one, and remission in three patients.

-Conclusions: The results of our international multicenter registry demonstrate favourable long-term outcomes of CR after TAVI supporting a watch-and-wait strategy in these patients.
+Conclusions: The results of our international multicentre registry demonstrate favourable long-term outcomes of CR after TAVI supporting a watch-and-wait strategy in these patients.